iainmacthai/M5-8ChEncoder/README.md

 #### Usage:
 + When the button is pressed, the current value is locked, and the encoder stops affecting it.
 + Press the button again to unlock and resume adjustments.
-+ The locked value (current_val) can be used elsewhere in your code as needed.

 #### To-Do
 - [x] Correctly Map Encoders from 0-100 to match UI ARCS
 - [x] Provide Haptic Feedback with Buzzer